 “It’s not in Healthy Living,” Mary said.
 “It’s on the FRONT PAGE!”

 I hit the floor.
 When I came to, I had a ton of emails, texts and calls to answer.
 Two emails were from editors, requesting permission to run the story on their websites.
-I granted permission, but asked that they include a byline stating that the story was first published in the HuffPost.
+I granted permission, but asked that they include a byline stating that the story was first published in HuffPost.
 While my blogger guidelines permit me to post the story elsewhere, I felt it was the right thing to do.
 HuffPost deserves credit.
+HuffPost in Italy then shocked me by publishing the story, and swiftly inviting me to become a regular blogger, but because they weren’t paying for my new villa in Tuscany and I don’t speak Italian, I stayed in Pittsburgh.

-Lesson #1: When an editor wants something from you, she will find you, flatter you and get what she wants.
-When you need her, she’s nowhere to be found.
-I spent the rest of the week sending emails reminding that the byline was a condition for publishing, that I did not give permission for the content to be edited and that I didn’t know the photo would be changed.
-I guess the new definition of “conditional permission” is “free-for-all.”
-A dear friend, who happens to be a copyright attorney offered to help, but C’est La Vie… I can live with it.
+Lesson #1: When a story runs in the HuffPost, many editors clamor to republish it on their own sites, with permission and a byline.
+I found this super exciting until I spent the next week sending emails to remind certain editors that the byline was a condition for publishing, that I did not give permission for the content to be edited and that I didn’t know the photo would be changed.
+I learned that sometimes “conditional permission” and “free-for-all” are synonymous.
+A copyright attorney friend offered to help with some cease and desist emails.
+C’est La Vie.
+You live and learn.

 “The best OB-GYN I ever had was a male!
 Partly because he was a great doctor, partly because he had a hilarious sense of humor, but mostly: he could explain to my (now ex) husband what was going on.
 Made some sensitive issues much less awkward.”